PiTracLM/packages/README.md

 The build system handles two distinct challenges:
 - Building external dependencies (lgpio, msgpack, opencv, onnxruntime) that aren't available in standard repositories with the right versions or configurations
 - Packaging the PiTrac application itself from its separate source repository
-- Managing distribution-specific variations (Bookworm uses ONNX Runtime 1.17.3, Trixie uses 1.22.1 with Eigen hash fix)
+- Managing distribution-specific variations (both distros use ONNX Runtime 1.17.3)

 ## Why It Exists